NARI Trains Scientists On Plant Breeding

 Abdoulai G. Dibba

-The National Agricultural Research Institute (NARI), with funding from the EU funded Agriculture project being implemented by FAO in the Gambia, on Monday June 24th commenced a five-day training for young Gambian scientists on groundnut breeding.
+The National Agricultural Research Institute (NARI), with funding from the EU funded Agriculture project being implemented by FAO in the Gambia, recently completed a five-day training program for young Gambian scientists on groundnut breeding.

-The event which was held at the NARI conference hall, brought together twenty-six participants from NARI, The Gambia College School of Agriculture, the National Seed Secretariat, and the National Coordinating Organization of Farmer Associations in the Gambia (NACOFAG).
+The event which was held at the NARI conference hall, brought together twenty-six participants: NARI, The Gambia College School of Agriculture, the National Seed Secretariat, and the National Coordinating Organization of Farmer Associations in the Gambia (NACOFAG).

 The training aims to develop the next generation of home-grown crop and plant breeders to adapt to modern tools for enhancing the precision and efficiency of their breeding programs.